PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Introduction

 \section{Introduction}

-Given an observation captured at a particular moment during task execution, most Vision Language Models (VLMs)~\citep{hurst2024gpt, bai2025qwen2, wang2025internvl3} are highly capable of answering questions such as ``What is shown in this image?”.
-However, if the question is instead framed as ``How much of this task has been completed so far?”, the problem becomes fundamentally different: it pushes the model to reason about the world from a long-horizon, dynamic perspective, rather than focusing solely on what is immediately visible.
+Given an observation from an intermediate moment of a task, most Vision Language Models (VLMs)~\citep{hurst2024gpt, bai2025qwen2, wang2025internvl3} can accurately describe what is visible.
+However, estimating \emph{how much of the task has been completed} is fundamentally different, as it requires long-horizon, dynamic reasoning beyond snapshot-level perception.

-Prior work on progress estimation either relies on task-specific regression models~\citep{yang2024rank2reward, chen2025sarmstageawarerewardmodeling}, or infers progress indirectly by reformulating the problem into surrogate objectives such as shuffle-and-rank~\citep{ma2024vision} or pairwise comparison~\citep{zhai2025vision}.
-This naturally raises the question: \emph{can vision--language models acquire progress estimation as a general reasoning capability from a single observation?} To systematically study this question, we introduce \textbf{\textsc{Progress-Bench}}.
-We select robotic manipulation tasks~\citep{wu2025robomind} as a controlled and representative domain, where task execution exhibits clear, interpretable, and temporally ordered progressions.
-Each instance provides a task \textit{demonstration} and a single \textit{observation}, and the model is required to predict a normalized \textit{progress score} indicating how far the task has progressed.
+Prior work on progress estimation either relies on task-specific regression models~\citep{yang2024rank2reward, chen2025sarmstageawarerewardmodeling}, or infers progress indirectly via surrogate objectives such as trajectory reordering~\citep{ma2024vision} or pairwise comparison~\citep{zhai2025vision}.
+This raises a fundamental question: \emph{can VLMs acquire progress estimation as a general reasoning capability from a single observation?} To systematically study this problem, we introduce \textbf{\textsc{Progress-Bench}}, a benchmark built on the robotic manipulation domain~\citep{wu2025robomind}, where task execution follows clear and temporally ordered progressions.
+Each instance consists of a task demonstration and a single observation, and the model is required to predict a numerical progress score.
+The benchmark is designed to probe progress reasoning along three main axes: demonstration modality (vision vs.\ text), viewpoint correspondence (same-view vs.\ cross-view between the demonstration and the observation), and answerability.

-\textsc{Progress-Bench} is constructed along three key dimensions. \textbf{(i) Demonstration modality} compares vision-based demonstrations that present state trajectories with text-based demonstrations that provide step-by-step action descriptions. \textbf{(ii) Viewpoint correspondence} controls whether demonstrations and observations are captured from the same camera viewpoint or from different viewpoints. \textbf{(iii) Answerability} explicitly distinguishes between cases where progress is well-defined and cases where reliable estimation is inherently ambiguous.
-This design allows us to disentangle perception, temporal reasoning, and uncertainty awareness in progress estimation.